quicwg/base-drafts/draft-ietf-quic-transport.md

 one of the packets is lost.

-Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams.
+Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams except stream 0.
 A receiver advertises credit for a connection by sending a MAX_DATA frame.
 A receiver maintains a cumulative sum of bytes received on all streams, which are used to check for flow control violations.
 A receiver might use a sum of bytes consumed on all contributing streams to determine the maximum data limit to be advertised.

 ## Edge Cases and Other Considerations